clarityoverclever/clarityoverclever.github.io/_posts/2025-11-10-logging-how-automations-communicate.md

 ## What should you log?
 Logs should be clean, concise, meaningful, and most of all, written to be readable by the consumer.
 I use the term consumer intentionally.
-Logs aren't just for you; they can be consumed by teammates, service technicians, monitoring services, dashboards, alerting systems, or other authomations... so format them with your target audience in mind.
+Logs aren't just for you; they can be consumed by teammates, service technicians, monitoring services, dashboards, alerting systems, or other automations... so format them with your target audience in mind.

 ## How to start logging
 PowerShell includes built-in cmdlets that support interactive logging; however, since this blog focuses on automation, I’ll be exploring how to build non-interactive logging that works reliably in unattended automamtions.